montudor/action-zip/README.md

 # Zip Files Action

 This GitHub action exposes the zip command for use in building/archiving.
+It is important to note that this action currently only supports Linux.

 ## Usage